nextauthjs/next-auth/docs/docs/guides/03-basics/securing-pages-and-api-routes.md

+---
-# Securing Pages & API routes
+title: Securing Pages & API routes
+---

 You can easily protect client and server side rendered pages and API routes with NextAuth.js.